chronoclast/gotoams2017/README.md

-# A Gentle introduction to IoT protocols: MQTT, CoAP, HTTP & WebSockets
+# A Gentle Introduction to IoT Protocols: MQTT, CoAP, HTTP & WebSockets

-####_A presentation by Antonio Almeida & Jaime González-Arintero for the [GOTO Conference Amsterdam 2017](https://gotoams.nl/2017/sessions/126)._
+#### _A presentation by Antonio Almeida and Jaime González-Arintero for the [GOTO Conference Amsterdam 2017](https://gotoams.nl/2017/sessions/126)._

 ## Introduction

 IoT is a buzzword.
 As a developer, I’m sure you’ve heard it many times - so many times that you probably tune it out as background noise at this point.
 Don’t let that phase you.
 IoT is nothing but a name for a set of ideas that you as developer should consider seriously.
-In this talk we'll take a practical - with demos - tour into application protocols for IoT.
+In this talk we'll take a practical &mdash;with demos&mdash; tour into application protocols for IoT.

 This presentation uses [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Pandoc](http://pandoc.org). _And a little help from some HTML tags._

 The generated output can be an HTML/JavaScript slideshow, or a PDF file (using the `beamer` LaTeX class).

+## Presentation

+* An **ONLINE version** of this presentation can be found on [this link](./presentation.html).

+* Besides, an **OFFLINE self-contained version** (which includes all the content in a single file) is available in the [downloads folder](./downloads/).

+## Compiling the Presentation Locally (Optional)

-## Installing Pandoc
+### Installing Pandoc

 **NOTE:** These guidelines are taken from the [Pandoc documentation](http://pandoc.org/installing.html).
 If you find issues installing it, always refer to the official source.

-### macOS
+#### macOS

 The easiest way is using Homebrew, also known as Brew.
 It's fairly easy to install, simply follow the [official guide](https://brew.sh).

 Once ready open the terminal, and run:

-`$ brew install pandoc`
+    brew install pandoc

 Homebrew will probably update the existing packages first, and will proceed to install Pandoc afterwards.
 Once ready, to make sure that it's working, the current version can be retrieved using the following command:

-`$ pandoc -v`
+    pandoc -v

-### Ubuntu (most distros)
+#### Ubuntu (most distros)

 The following command will first retrieve the latest existing packages:

-`$ sudo apt-get update`
+    sudo apt-get update

 After that, we can proceed to install Pandoc with:

-`$ sudo apt-get install pandoc`
+    sudo apt-get install pandoc

-### Debian
+#### Debian

 For 32-bit systems, there are [several packages available](https://packages.debian.org/search?keywords=pandoc) in the Debian repository.

 For 64-bit systems, the easiest is to download the Debian package `pandoc-1.19.2.1-1-amd64.deb` from the [downloads page](https://github.com/jgm/pandoc/releases/tag/1.19.2.1), and execute:

-`$ sudo dpkg -i $DEB`
+    sudo dpkg -i $DEB

 (Where `$DEB` is the path to the downloaded package.)

 Should you find issues, please refer to the [official installation guidelines](http://pandoc.org/installing.html).

-### Windows
+#### Windows

 In Windows systems, simply download and execute the installer `pandoc-1.19.2.1-windows.msi` from the [downloads page](https://github.com/jgm/pandoc/releases/tag/1.19.2.1).

-## Generating the Slides

-### In HTML (interactive, using Slidy)
+### Generating the HTML Presentation Using Slidy

 **To produce an interactive presentation in HTML & JavaScript**, using [Slidy](https://www.w3.org/Talks/Tools/Slidy2/#(1)), head to the the path of the cloned repository (or wherever the folder with this content was downloaded and unpacked), and run the following command: